bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Security and Sample Data
 ##### Security Considerations
-There are a number of security considerations that should be notes for all different sorts of implementations.
+There are several security considerations that should be noted for all different sorts of implementations.
 The following are the conventions:
 - All productive environments must not contain sample users that are created as part of the out of the box solution
 - Default passwords for users that are kept as part of the solution like admin must be changed
 - Out of the box clients must be removed or the default secrets for the out of the box clients should be reset